Coastal erosion in Louisiana: Proposed and attempted solutions

 There are several projects and proposals to save coastal areas by reducing human damage, some of which have been attempted, including restoring natural floods from the Mississippi.
 Without such restoration, coastal communities will continue to disappear.
 One of the primary methods that has been developed are freshwater diversions, which extract water from Mississippi River at strategic locations and transport fresh water and silt from the river through aqueducts and then pump and distribute them into nearby estuaries.
+Other currently active projects include hydrologic restoration, marsh creation, ridge restoration, and risk reduction to human structures, described below.

-This process invigorates freshwater plant life and re-introduces silt into the estuaries.
+The freshwater diversion process invigorates freshwater plant life and re-introduces silt into the estuaries.
 Freshwater diversions have not been without controversy and have encountered some opposition, primarily from oyster harvesters who believe that the current high level salinity is needed in their state-licensed zones in order to maintain healthy production.
 Another method of coastal restoration is the direct planting of new marsh grasses and other forms of sustainable plant life into affected areas.
 There is the practice of seeding, which may be turn out to be more productive than direct planting, which often entails the dropping large amounts of seeds from crop-dusters intended to grow into freshwater plants.
 Mangrove seeds have been tried because when grown they have the benefit of reducing marsh water salinity.
 Transporting already-dredged material from the Mississippi river to marshes, swamps, and barrier islands is also an option.
 Some have proposed the removal of river levees in certain low-populated areas to allow fresh water and silt dispersion into marshes, though this method is controversial and has yet to be attempted.

-The Louisiana State Coastal Restoration Authority has developed a master plan which outlines the state's strategy for achieving future coastal restoration as well as flood protection.
+The Louisiana Coastal Protection and Restoration Authority has developed a master plan which outlines the state's strategy for achieving future coastal restoration as well as flood protection.
+The plan must be updated every six years; the 4th edition was released in 2023.
 Current Louisiana law stipulates that all oil and gas revenue royalties collected by the state go towards coastal restoration.
-However, under present arrangement with the Federal government Louisiana, is only able to receive a small percentage of royalties and that the rest go to the Federal government.
-However, starting in 2018 Louisiana will be able to receive 37.5 million dollars from all new leases, though pre-existing leases will still fall under the prior state/federal revenue sharing arrangement.
-Proceeds from part of the BP oil spill lawsuits and federal fines will also go towards coastal restoration.
+However, under present arrangements with the federal government, Louisiana is only able to receive a small percentage of royalties, while the rest go to the federal government.
+Since 2018, Louisiana has been able to receive 37.5 million dollars from all new leases, though pre-existing leases still fall under the prior state/federal revenue sharing arrangement.
+Proceeds from part of the BP Deepwater Horizon oil spill lawsuits and federal fines have also gone towards coastal restoration.